-About 25-35 breaths fills the pad to a nice firm level.
-This pad has the standard Therm-a-Rest twist valve that has remained seemingly unchanged throughout the years.
+About 25-35 breaths fill the pad to a nice firm level.
+This pad has the standard Therm-a-Rest twist valve that remains unchanged throughout the years.
 We wish that they had a SpeedValve option for the XTherm as is found on the Therm-a-Rest NeoAir XLite MAX SV.

 If you don't need the extra warmth or durability, the Therm-a-Rest XLite received the same comfort score and costs $40 less.